emsusto/emsusto.github.io/jowo2022/index.md

 ## Evaluation Criteria

-Papers in this track should be related to (1) a novel ontology for the domain of energy and sustainability or (2) systems and methods related that utilise ontologies a meaningful way in reasearch or applications related to topics of renewable energy or sustainability.
+Papers foro this workshop should be related to (1) a novel ontology for the domain of energy, materials or sustainability or (2) systems and related methods that use ontologies a meaningful way in reasearch or applications related to topics of renewable energy, materials or sustainability.

 (1) Publications that focus on a specific ontology must provide additional value that enables a reader to understand the represented domain and specific design decisions.
 These publications should address the following points: